Cherreads

 Standing alone.

-His eyes glowing like stars.
+His eyes shining like twin stars.

-His power shaking the world.
+His power tearing the world apart.

 The prophet screamed.

-Blood trickled from his nose.
+Blood spilled from his nose.

 His hands shook violently.